Bhekisile/Hello_Microverse/README.md

 In order to run this project you need:

-Clone this repository to your desired folder:
+Clone this repository to your desired folder.

 <!-- AUTHORS -->

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.

 👤 **Bhekisile Jozi**